COVID-19: Oyo overtakes Lagos, records 191 daily new cases

 According to the NCDC tally, the new figures raised the number of confirmed cases in the state to 2,497 from 2,309.

-NAN reports that the state continued to hold the third spot for total number of confirmed COVID-19 cases in the country with Lagos and FCT leading in the first and second positions respectively.
+The state has continue to hold the third spot for total number of confirmed COVID-19 cases in the country with Lagos and the Federal Capital Territory, FCT, leading in the first and second positions respectively.
+(NAN)

 Comments